Market Observations & Portfolio Commentary

 Key Performance Takeaways for the Year

-• The London Company Income Equity portfolio gained 5.9% (5.5% net) for the year vs. a 26.5% increase in the Russell 1000 Index.
-Sector exposure and stock selection were both headwinds to relative performance.
+The London Company Income Equity portfolio returned 12.3% (11.9% net) year-to-date vs. a 24.5% increase in the Russell 1000 index.
+Both sector allocation and stock selection were headwinds to relative performance.

 Top 3 Contributors to Relative Performance